ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A byte string indicates a CBOR-encoded Nested-Token.
 A text string indicates a JSON-encoded JSON-Nested-Token.

-The type of a CBOR-encoded Nested-Token is always determined by the CBOR tag encountered after the byte string wrapping is removed in a CBOR-encoded enclosing token or after the base64 wrapping is removed in JSON-encoded enclosing token.
+The type of a CBOR-encoded nested token is always determined by the CBOR tag encountered after the byte string wrapping is removed in a CBOR-encoded enclosing token or after the base64 wrapping is removed in JSON-encoded enclosing token.

-The type of a JSON-encoded Nested-Token is always determined by the string name in JSON-Nested-Token and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
+The type of a JSON-encoded nested token is always determined by the string name in JSON-Nested-Token and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
 This string name may also be “CBOR” to indicate the nested token is CBOR-encoded.

 "JWT":